djmex2015/by-coders-backend/README.md

 To run the backend it has to be run like this:

 $   mvn spring-boot:run spring-boot.run.jvmArguments=-noverify -XX:TieredStopAtLevel=1 spring-boot.run.mainClass=com.example.BasicApplication Env.SPRING_OUTPUT_ANSI_ENABLED=always

-I love you too:
+or also:

 $  mvn clean package spring-boot:repackage
 $  java -jar target/basic-0.0.1-SNAPSHOT